MicrosoftDocs/fabric-docs/docs/cicd/git-integration/conflict-resolution.md

 To revert to the prior synced state, do one of the following steps:

 - Return the workspace to the last synced state by using the [Undo](./git-get-started.md#commit-changes-to-git) command in the conflicted item.
-- Revert to the last synced state in git using the git `revert command`.
+- Revert to the last synced state in git using the `git revert` command.

  You can also revert to a previous state by disconnecting and reconnecting the workspace.
 When you reconnect, [select the direction](./git-integration-process.md#connect-and-sync) you want to sync.